csaba-nagy/TicTacToe/README.md

 ## Setup

-After repository has been cloned, go to root folder and install  - `compose install` - dependencies.
+After repository has been cloned, go to root folder and install  - `composer install` - dependencies.
 Last, but not least change working branch - `git checkout design-patterns` - as well.

 ## Start project